pgxn/rfcs/text/0003-meta-spec-v2.md

 the community [Yum] and [Apt] repositories decouple maintenance of build metadata and dependencies, in particular, from the developer.
-Instead they're independently and manually managed by volunteers or employees of the companies who develope and maintain them.
+Instead they're independently and manually managed by volunteers or employees of the companies who develop and maintain them.

 They also tend to have formats specific to the platforms they serve, rather than to PostgreSQL generally.